BlogEmployee Communication Best Practices

 #2 Create Strong Passwords

 Strong passwords are an important key to ensuring email security.
 Employees should be urged to generate unique passwords infused with a mixture of alphanumeric and special characters.
-This makes it a bit more tough for malicious actors to guess and then gain access to your email accounts.
+This makes it a bit tougher for malicious actors to guess and then gain access to your email accounts.

-As the National Cybersecurity Alliance warns, if you use one password to secure multiple digital accounts, you’re asking for trouble.
+As the National Cybersecurity Alliance has warned for many years, if you use one password to secure multiple digital accounts, you’re asking for trouble.
 Imagine if it gets stolen because of a breach.
 It will then, in effect, become a “skeleton key for your whole cyber life.”
 That’s a scary thought.

 #3 Don’t Use the Same Password Across Multiple Accounts